2NE1 (2009 EP): Commercial performance

+The extended play was a commercial success in South Korea.
+It recorded over 50,000 pre-orders within a week—a high amount for a rookie group at the time, and sold over 80,000 copies within two weeks after its release.
+On August 10, it was reported that the EP surpassed sales of 100,000 copies.
+On the South Korean Hanteo record chart, 2NE1 1st Mini Album was the best-selling album by a female artist and the third best-selling album overall during 2009, behind Super Junior's Sorry, Sorry and G-Dragon's Heartbreaker.

+All three singles from 2NE1 1st Mini Album ranked within the top 10 on the year-end Melon chart for 2009, while five of its tracks ranked within the top 100—the most by any act during the year.
+In January 2014, Star News named the record the second-most successful digital album released in South Korea since 2004, tied with SG Wannabe's Saldaga (2005) and Big Bang's Stand Up (2008).
+It continued to show strong sales by charting on the Gaon Album Chart year-end issue for 2010, selling an additional 40,949 copies.
+It has since sold over 225,000 copies as of September 2016.

 Promotion

 The group's first performance of the song was on May 17, 2009, on SBS's Inkigayo. beginning the group's activities.
 Their first performance was also included in Perez Hilton's blog once again, showing his interest towards the group.

 Both the song and the group have been very popular online, with the song topping M.Net's online chart and the group's name becoming a top search term.
 The group was also rewarded with three Cyworld Digital Music Awards, with both "Lollipop" and "Fire" winning "Song of the Month" awards and the group winning "Rookie of the Month" for May 2009.
 They received their first Mutizen award during their fourth stage performance in SBS Inkigayo (Popular Song) on June 14, 2009.
 They received their second Mutizen award on SBS Inkigayo (Popular Song) on June 21, 2009.

 For closed the promotion of the first mini album was released the song "In The Club" as first promotional single of the album.